cjundang/2024-Computer-Network/charpter-06.md

 Use **show ip route** to verify static (“S”) and connected (“C”) entries; **show ip interface brief** for L1/L2 status; **traceroute** to confirm actual next-hop selection.
 (These checks are emphasized around the interface and routing sequences in the slides.) &#x20;

----

-## 6.7 Putting It Together: A Lab Pattern (from slides)

-1. Cable and bring links up; identify DCE/DTE and set clock rate on DCE.
-2) Address router interfaces and **no shutdown**.
-3) Add static routes (and a default where appropriate).
-4) Configure DHCP (exclusions → pool → options) and verify bindings.
-5) Set host gateways/DNS; test with `ping`/`traceroute`.    &#x20;

----

-## Key Terms

-CIDR, subnet mask, default gateway, DCE/DTE, clock rate, next-hop route, network-specific route, host-specific (/32) route, DHCP exclusion, DHCP binding, longest-prefix match, administrative distance.  &#x20;

----

-## Summary

-This chapter reframes the slide material into a coherent workflow: establish interfaces (including serial clocking where required), configure IP addressing, automate hosts via DHCP (with proper exclusions), and construct the routing view using static routes—then verify end-to-end.
-Added theoretical scaffolding (binary/CIDR reasoning, longest-prefix match, control vs. forwarding plane, and AD) clarifies why the slide procedures work and how to generalize them to larger designs.   &#x20;

-If you want, I can supplement this chapter with a small set of end-of-chapter exercises (short problems on `/23` subnetting, default-route behavior, and DCE/DTE diagnostics) keyed to the same slide excerpts.